 WordPress offers a backend administrator interface that’s visually easy to navigate and very effective.
 Everything is organized in a logical manner, so it’s easy to find what you are looking for, such as editing a page (located in the “Pages” section), editing a blog post/article (in the “Posts” section), uploading images (located in the “Media” section), managing users (in the “Users” section), etc.

-WordPress is the best Content Management System to use to build your website!
+WordPress’ ease of use, flexibility, extensibility and reliability make it the best Content Management System to use to build your website!